shaddadian7/FineSed3D_ACSTC/README.md

 # FineSed3D_ACSTC
-the input data can be found in initial_files folder. the code can be found in code folder.
+The input data can be found in the initial_files folder.
+The code can be found in the code folder.